Immaculate Conception Catholic Church

 Historically rooted in the 1920s and more formally/widely recognized in the 1970s through presidential statements like Gerald Ford’s declaration that Black History Month is an occasion to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history” (1976 Bicentennial Year Message), the United States has celebrated Black History Month every February.
 American Catholics also celebrate Black Catholic History Month every November.

-In addition to our Immaculate Conception and Immaculata’s celebration of Black History Month, I have included below some events that our Franciscan friars, parishioners, etc. have shared that will help us celebrate Black History Month in conversation with our greater Durham community.
+In addition to our Immaculate Conception and Immaculata’s celebration of Black History Month, every year our JPIC lists some events that our Franciscan friars and parishioners share with us that will help our parish celebrate Black History Month in conversation with our greater Durham community.

 USCCB STATEMENT IN OBSERVANCE OF REV. MARTIN LUTHER KING, JR. DAY 2024